aschmidt75/haproxy-docker-config/README.md

         balance         roundrobin
         #DOCKERSERVER   <%= id %> <%= ip %>:<%= port %> check inter 2000 rise 2 fall 5
 ```
-Use the listener name given above as input to -l/--listen parameter.
+Use the listener name as input to -l/--listen parameter, as in the above example, dockerha-app1.
+Use container ids of running containers as input to the --add, --delete, --check parameters. proxy-docker-config will take the container id and query container details from the docker API, such as the public facing port, to render the comment line above.
+It is able to
+  * restart haproxy by calling the System V init scripts
+  * hot-restart haproxy by using the -sf option of haproxy (see /usr/share/doc/haproxy/haproxy-en.txt.gz, 2.4.1 Hot reconfiguration)

 ##Examples##